zebrunner/javascript-agent-nightwatch/README.md

     };
 ```

 b.
-Sometimes it may be useful to track *all tests from a file as one test in Zebrunner*, e.g., when the tests are written in `module.exports` style and each test mostly represents a step within the test file.
-In this case, use `before` and `after` hooks to start and finish a Zebrunner test. `#startTest` method accepts an optional argument as the second parameter where you can define a custom name of the test.
+Sometimes it may be useful to track *all test methods from a file as one test in Zebrunner*, e.g., when the tests are written in `module.exports` style and each method effectively represents a test step.
+In this case, use `before` and `after` hooks to start and finish a Zebrunner test.
+The `#startTest` method accepts an optional second argument using which you can define a custom name of the test.
 If the argument is missing, the agent will use the test file name.

 - Bdd syntax:
 ```js